 - 1. Select MENU/SET/OPEN. - 2.
-Press ENTER to display the SETUP LIST BOX. - 3.
+Press ENTER to display the Setup List Box. - 3.
 Scroll through the list of setups until the required setup is highlighted. - 4.
 Press ENTER to activate the confirmation screen. - 5.
-Press OK to load the setup from memory. - 6.
+Press or to load the setup from memory. - 6.
 Press MEAS to return to the measurement screen.